stegos/gmp-mpfr-sys/README.md

   * [`mpc`] provides external FFI bindings to [MPC].

-If you want a high-level API, consider using [Rug][rug crate], a crate which provides integers and floating-point with arbitrary precision and correct rounding:
+If you want a high-level API, consider using [Rug][rug crate], a crate which provides integers and floating-point numbers with arbitrary precision and correct rounding:

   * [`Integer`] is a bignum integer with arbitrary precision,
   * [`Rational`] is a bignum rational number with arbitrary precision,